U.S. indicts Venezuela's Maduro, a political foe, for 'narco-terrorism'

 An indictment accused Padrino, who holds the rank of general, of using his control of the Venezuelan military to facilitate cocaine flights to the United States.

-Venezuelan Vice President Tareck el-Aissami was charged with evading U.S. sanctions.
-In 2017, the U.S. Treasury Department imposed sanctions against him for alleged drug trafficking and other related crimes.
-Two nephews of Maduro's wife were convicted in U.S. federal court that year for drug smuggling.
+Venezuelan Vice President Tareck el-Aissami, who already faced U.S. sanctions for alleged drug trafficking, was charged with evading U.S. sanctions.

-(Reporting by Matt Spetalnick and Sarah Lynch, additional reporting by Humeyra Pamuk in Washington and Luc Cohen and Brian Ellsworth in Caracas; Editing by Alistair Bell and Howard Goller)
+(Reporting by Matt Spetalnick and Sarah Lynch, additional reporting by Humeyra Pamuk in Washington and Luc Cohen and Brian Ellsworth in Caracas; Editing by Alistair Bell and Rosalba O'Brien)